ManaalS/Gitlet/README.md

-# Gitlet Design Doc 2
+# Gitlet Design Doc

+What is gitlet?
+Its a mini version control system based off of git.
+For more functionality information check out https://inst.eecs.berkeley.edu/~cs61b/sp20/materials/proj/proj3/index.html

 # Classes and Data Structures